tideflow-io/tideflow-docs/docs/workflows-introduction.md

 A workflow is a process you want to automate.

-In Tideflow, this are a set of tasks to accomplish your goal or produce a desired output.
+In Tideflow, this are a set of actions to accomplish your goal or produce a desired output.

 Workflows happen are are executed when certain thing happens.
 We call this: the trigger, and can be either an specific time in which something must happen, or